OleksiyLa/Project_4/README.md

 </details>

-  - When a user schedules a task for a specific date, the task card is displayed in the calendar.
-However, if the user schedules a task for a date range, the task card is not displayed in the calendar.
-This issue is due to the fact that the calendar is designed to display tasks scheduled for a specific date only.
-To resolve this issue, the calendar would need to be redesigned to accommodate tasks scheduled for a date range.

 ## Deployment
   - The Task Manager App was deployed to Heroku using the following steps:
     - Create a virtual environment and install Django.